Fernando-A-Rocha/mta-add-models/README.md

 -- setElementModel(thePlayer, skin) -- bad!
 local data_name = exports.newmodels:getDataNameFromType("ped") -- gets the correct data name
-setElementData(thePlayer, data_name, skin) -- sets the skin ID data; clients listening for this data will apply the skin ID on the player
+setElementData(thePlayer, data_name, skin) -- sets the skin ID data; clients listening for this data will apply their corresponding allocated model ID on the player
 ```

-### Example #3
+### Example #4

 (**serverside**) Saving a player's skin ID on disconnect: